Shuttle Endeavour sets off for California museum

 It flew the first assembly mission, carrying up the Unity connecting node, which was attached to the Russian Zarya base module.

-"It's hard to believe it was 14 years ago," said Kennedy Space Centre director Bob Cabana, a former astronaut who commanded NASA's first station assembly flight in 1998.
+"It's hard to believe it was 14 years ago," said Kennedy Space Center director Bob Cabana, a former astronaut who commanded NASA's first station assembly flight in 1998.

 Endeavour is the second of NASA's three surviving shuttles to be sent to a museum.
-Discovery, NASA's oldest surviving shuttle, is on display at the Smithsonian Institution's Steven F. Udvar-Hazy Centre outside Washington.
+Discovery, NASA's oldest surviving shuttle, is on display at the Smithsonian Institution's Steven F. Udvar-Hazy Center outside Washington.

-Atlantis, which flew NASA's 135th and final shuttle mission in July 2011, will be towed down the road to the Kennedy Space Centre Visitor Complex in November.
+Atlantis, which flew NASA's 135th and final shuttle mission in July 2011, will be towed down the road to the Kennedy Space Center Visitor Complex in November.

 NASA lost a fourth shuttle, Columbia, in another fatal accident in 2003.
 That shuttle was not replaced.